Guide to developments in Missouri police shooting

 - Associated Press

-FERGUSON, Mo. — Protesters have gathered daily, with some crowds turning violent, since a police officer fatally shot 18-year-old Michael Brown on Aug.
-9 in the St. Louis suburb of Ferguson.
-Here's a look at key elements of the shooting and the unrest that followed:
+FERGUSON, Mo. — Tensions that flared after a police officer fatally shot 18-year-old Michael Brown have started to ease.
+Here's a look at key elements of the Aug.
+9 shooting and the unrest that followed in the St. Louis suburb of Ferguson:

-THE SHOOTING: Police have said the officer was pushed into his squad car, then physically assaulted during a struggle over his weapon.
+THE SHOOTING: Police have said Wilson was pushed into his squad car, then physically assaulted during a struggle over his weapon.
 At least one shot was fired inside the car.
 The struggle then spilled onto the street, where Brown was shot multiple times.
 Brown was unarmed.

 © 2017 Star Tribune